Moffein/SniperClassic/Release/README.md

 - Added Risk of Options support to some settings.

 - Hard Impact
+	- Reduced charge time from 4s -> 3s
 	- Reduced bullet drop by 50% (increased antigravity coefficient from 0.5 -> 0.75)

+	*Being a projectile attack and lacking piercing is already enough of a downside to this skill.
+Lower bullet drop should make this more reliable at long range.*

 - Steady Aim
 	- Now remembers zoom level between stages.